Localization theorems in topological Hochschild homology and topological cyclic homology: Review of , , and

 if the induced square on $THH$ is homotopy cocartesian, then so are the induced squares on $TR$ and $TC$. \end{prop}

 Finally, we turn to DG-categories.
 For a DG-category $\aC^{DG}$, we can consider $THH$ of the associated spectral category $\aC^{S}$.
-Proposition~\ref{propTHHwe} shows that up to weak equivalence of cyclotomic spectra, $\THH(\aC^{S})$ does not depend on the particular model chosen.
-Moreover, Propositions~\ref{propDGtoSpec} and~\ref{propTCequiv} show that defining $THH$, $TR$, and $TC$ of $\aC^{DG}$ in terms of $\THH(\aC^{S})$ constructs $THH$, $TR$, and $TC$ as functors from the category of DG-categories and DG-functors to the stable category; this is Theorem~\ref{intthhfunct}.
+Propositions~\ref{propDGtoSpec} and~\ref{propTCequiv} show that defining $THH$, $TR$, and $TC$ of $\aC^{DG}$ in terms of $THH(\aC^{S})(-)$ constructs $THH$, $TR$, and $TC$ as functors from the category of DG-categories and DG-functors to the stable category; this is Theorem~\ref{intthhfunct}.